 Source: Atlas of the Historical Geography of the United States, Railroads in Operation, 1840 (Plate 138L) digitized by University of Richmond

-With the support of Petersburg's rivals in Richmond and Hampton Roads, the state leased the railroad to Portsmouth.
-The city renamed it the Seaboard and Roanoke Railroad and put it back into operation.5
+With the support of Petersburg's rivals in Richmond and Hampton Roads, the Board of Public Works leased the railroad to Portsmouth.
+The city renamed it the Seaboard and Roanoke Railroad and put it back into operation.6

 the Seaboard and Roanoke Railroad was operating in 1881